lsst-sitcom/sitcomtn-025/index.rst

   - Overhead on loading the environment.

-    When executing a notebook throught `Papermill`_, there is an overhead associated with loading the environment prior to the execution by the Jupyter lab server.
+    When executing a notebook through `Papermill`_, there is an overhead associated with loading the environment prior to the execution by the Jupyter lab server.
     The size of the overhead depends on the environment which the notebook is running.

     For reference, in the ScriptQueue environment the overhead is about 2s.